Stir Crazy About Sugarcane

 Environmental Impacts

 Sugarcane bioplastics can be composted in commercial composting facilities.
 Sugarcane plastic has a lower environmental impact than traditional plastic.
-While fossil fuel–based plastic releases CO, sugarcane captures it, resulting in lower carbon emissions throughout its lifecycle.
+While fossil fuel–based plastic releases CO2, sugarcane captures it, resulting in lower carbon emissions throughout its lifecycle.
 Sugarcane requires more water to produce, but in a country like Brazil which has plenty of rainfall, this is not an issue.
 Brazil also has plenty of land on which to grow sugarcane – from a total area of 851ha, 330ha are arable, but only 0.02% of that arable land is used to grow sugarcane.
 The sugarcane industry is also concentrated in the central south region, which is far from the Amazon Rainforest, so any industrial run-off will have a negligible effect.
 Sugarcane bioplastic is also less destructive at the end of its life.
 Unlike traditional plastic, which can only be recycled a certain number of times before it must be thrown away – if it is recycled at all – plastic made from sugarcane can be industrially composted.
 This results in nutrient-rich compost which is used to fertilise crops and give back to earth it came from.

 For more information about the composting system or the different materials we can use to make bioplastic, have a look at our blog.
 Information taken from this video.